GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-05-29-inquiring-dependencies.md

 - What is the type of the arguments?
 - Are there return values?
 - How are these return values being used?

+### Character of the dependency

+Dependencies can be differentiated by the following aspects:

+- Does it have transitive dependencies?
+- How stable is this dependency (see the bog post 'Clean Architecture')
+- Who else has this type of dependency?
+- Who else has this specific instance of the dependency?